TrotoTrackApp/TrotoTrack-API/README.md

   You will receive DNS records and add that configuration to the DNS Management in the platform where your domain is located

-## CI/CD Platform (BELUM)
+## CI/CD SETUP (BELUM)
 Cloud Build is a Google Cloud Platform CI/CD platform that is easily implemented with GitHub.
-Configure trigger [here](https://console.cloud.google.com/cloud-build/).
-We use cloudbuid.yaml for trigger CI/CD :
+We use deploy.yaml for trigger CI/CD :

 ![Screenshot from 2023-12-18 10-50-19](https://github.com/RecyThing/RecyThing-API/assets/66883583/4635ccbe-7e4e-44b8-977b-b4e06bf5bba4)